Film Finance Corporation Australia: Film and media contributions

-Among the successful feature films funded by the FFC include the drama film Rabbit-Proof Fence, an adaptation of Doris Pilkington Garimara's novel Follow the Rabbit-Proof Fence about three Indigenous Australian girls' experiences as part of the Stolen Generations.
+Successful feature films funded by the FFC include the drama film Rabbit-Proof Fence, an adaptation of Doris Pilkington Garimara's novel Follow the Rabbit-Proof Fence about three Indigenous Australian girls' experiences as part of the Stolen Generations.
 It is one of many other notable FFC financed productions spotlighting indigenous stories and culture in Australian film.
 Other notable novel adaptations include the crime drama Chopper about the celebrity criminal Mark “Chopper” Read which adapts his autobiographies, and the television film On the Beach, adapting Nevil Shute's novel of the same name.
 One financially successful original production is the low-budget horror film Wolf Creek.

 In addition to financing feature films, the FFC funded Australian children's television drama productions.
 Australian commercial broadcasters were required to broadcast a certain number of publicly funded children's programming.
 The FFC alongside the Australian Film Commission, the Australian Children's Television Foundation, and the public broadcasters the ABC and SBS, were among the major sources financing these mandated acquisitions.
 Between 1995-96 and 1999-2000 the FFC funded 20 out of 52 children's drama programs, contributing approximately a third of their finances.
 Between 2000 and 2003 the FFC funded 15 out of 33 programs.
 Notable titles include the fantasy teen drama H2O: Just Add Water, the fantasy adventure Spellbinder and its sequel Spellbinder: Land of the Dragon which were both international co-productions with Poland, and the science fiction series Wicked Science.

 The FFC also financed the production of documentaries through a program with Film Australia and the ABC.
 Between 1990 and 2004, the ABC was annually mandated to pre-purchase up to 24 hours of independently produced programs which would be mediated through an FFC funding mechanism.
 Laughren notes that FFC financed documentaries were often successful in international markets and often won awards.
 The documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation! about the history of Australian exploitation B-movies from the 1970s to the 1980s was awarded the Best Feature Length Documentary by the Australian Academy of Cinema and Television Arts and Best Documentary by the Australian Film Critics Association.